ovh/docs/pages/web/hosting/cms_manual_installation_wordpress/guide.en-asia.md

 #### 1.4 - Prepare a database <a name="step1-4"></a>

 CMSs need a database to work.
-Our [Web Hosting](https://www.ovhcloud.com/asia/web-hosting/) solutions include them, with the exception of [the free Start 10M hosting plan](https://www.ovhcloud.com/asia/domains/free-web-hosting/).
+Our [Web Hosting](https://www.ovhcloud.com/asia/web-hosting/) solutions include them.

 Use our documentation to [create a database from your web hosting plan](https://docs.ovh.com/asia/en/hosting/creating-database/).